 6 months to

-Within 6 months 1 year 1 - 5 years
+Within 6 months 1 year 1 l - 5 years

-Accounts payable \$ 1,826,510 \$ - \$
+Accounts payable \$ 1,893,913 \$ - \$

-.
-3

-17. HIROC
+19. HIROC

 On July 1, 1987, a group of health care organizations, ("subscribers"), formed Healthcare Insurance Reciprocal of Canada ("HIROC").
 HIROC is registered as a Reciprocal pursuant to provincial Insurance Acts which permit persons to exchange with other persons reciprocal contracts of indemnity insurance.
 HIROC facilitates the provision of liability insurance coverage to health care organizations in the provinces and territories where it is licensed.
 Subscribers pay annual premiums, which are actuarially determined, and are subject to assessment for losses in excess of such premiums, if any, experienced by the group of subscribers for the years in which they were a subscriber.
-No such assessments have been made to current date.
+No such assessments have been made to the current date.

 Since its inception in 1987 HIROC has accumulated an unappropriated surplus, which is the total of premiums paid by all subscribers plus investment income less the obligation for claims reserves and expenses and operating expenses.
 Each subscriber which has an excess of premium plus investment income over the obligation for their allocation of claims reserves and expenses and operating expenses may be entitled to receive distributions of their share of the unappropriated surplus at the time such distributions are declared by the Board of Directors of HIROC.
+No such disbursements have been made to the current date.

-18. Other Votes
+20. Other Votes